Josh2035/Studio5000Servo/README.md

 ## HMI

 ### Screen 1
+This is the main servo motor control.
+You can see the 5 different positions it finds, lighting up green each time it reaches the next one.
+We then have a servo on, run, stop, and home command.
+These are the parameters we felt necessary in the main screen.
 <img src="images/HMI screen 1.png" alt="Logo" width="800" height="800">

 ### Screen 2
+This screen was used to change the acceleration and deceleration rate of the servo, as well as being able to set the speed %, which is the percentage of the top speed.
 <img src="images/HMI screen 2.png" alt="Logo" width="1000" height="800">

 ### Screen 3
+Here is a manual mode.
+This is used either for testing or to find a specific position outside of the range of the servo.
+This is useful for maintenance technicians as they will be able to jog the servo wherever they want if they need to grease or clean certain areas.
 <img src="images/HMI screen 3.png" alt="Logo" width="1000" height="800">

 <p align="right">(<a href="#top">back to top</a>)</p>